Jeep Renegade Review 2024

 On average it achieves 77% of the official MPG figure

-The Renegade is smaller than anything Jeep has made in recent years but with the explosion in popularity of small SUVs, it comes at a good time.
-With its chunky and rugged looks it stands out from the competition such as the Skoda Yeti and to some extent the MINI Countryman.
+The Jeep Renegade is smaller than anything Jeep has made in recent years.
+With the explosion in popularity of small SUVs, it comes at a good time.
+Its chunky and rugged looks stands out from the competition such as the Ford Puma and to some extent the MINI Countryman.
 Read on for the full review of the Jeep Renegade.

 Jeep is keen to highlight its off-road history, labelling the Renegade the only true SUV in the small crossover market.
-That said, most models sold will actually be two-wheel drive.
+That said, most models sold will likely be the more affordable two-wheel drive mild hybrid model.

-There is plenty of classic Jeep influence in the styling with those recognisable circular headlights and the slotted grille.
-The interior quality is impressive as Jeep's resurgence continues, and while this is a smaller SUV, it's nonetheless refined with a solid and good quality feel.
+There is plenty of classic Jeep influence in the styling of the Renegade, with those recognisable circular headlights and the slotted grille.
+The interior quality is impressive as Jeep's resurgence continues, and while this is a smaller SUV, it has a solid and good quality feel.
 It's comfortable too and an impressive car for motorway with little wind noise, despite the rather boxy shape.

 What that boxy shape does mean is plenty of interior space with good headroom, especially in the back.
 The wide opening doors are handy for parents fitting child seats and the interior feels robust enough to cope with everyday family life.

 It drives well with responsive steering and a surprising agility in corners.
 It has an enjoyable character that's hard not to like and although the ride is overly firm and at times bouncy, the Renegade gets a lot right and very little wrong.
-Aside from the two-wheel drive models there are also 4x4 versions which use an on-demand system, meaning they run in front-wheel drive the majority of the time, cutting down on fuel consumption.
+Aside from the two-wheel drive models there are also 4x4 versions which come with plug-in electric power.

 With a tight turning circle and a raised driving position the Renegade has all the qualities needed to rival the current crop of crossovers and small SUVs.
 And while the looks might not be to everyone's tastes (it looks better in the metal than in photographs) the fact it has a Jeep badge gives it plenty of kudos and the standard of the interior helps make it feel a class above much of the competition.